 To Store

-It‘s best to enjoy ehomaki on the same day you make them.
+It‘s best to enjoy ehomaki the same day you make them.
 Rice gets hard and dry in the refrigerator, so it's not ideal to store them overnight.
-If you really want to keep ehomaki in the refrigerator, my recommendation is to cover them with plastic and then with a thick kitchen towel, so the rice will stay cool and safe, but not get cold.
+If you really want to keep them in the fridge, I recommend covering them with plastic wrap and a thick kitchen towel, so the rice will stay cool and safe, but not get cold.